Player Info

 Blue banner "classname" "misc_ctf_banner" "spawnflags" "1"

-Small red banner "classname" "misc_ctf_small_banner" Small blue banner "classname" "misc_ctf_small_banner" "spawnflags" "1"
+Small blue banner "classname" "misc_ctf_small_banner" "spawnflags" "1"